alexmdodge/video-everything/README.md

 # Video Everything

-Repository with minimal samples for playing HLS/DASH-CMAF video, across as many platforms as possible.
+Repository with minimal samples for playing HLS/DASH with CMAF video, across as many platforms as possible.

 ## Content and License